 - Dribble getting onto the baby’s chin and neck.
 Baby dribble contains digestive enzymes which irritate the skin and cause the rash.

 - Dribble makes the baby’s clothes wet which leads to rubbing and chafing against the baby’s skin.
 You can avoid this by using our BibEasy Bibs which prevent the neck and chest getting wet.
-Learn more about our BibEasy Bibs here

-How can baby bibs help?
+How can BibEasy baby bibs help?

 The other advantage of our bibs is that they are designed to keep stains from getting onto the collar or neckline of clothing so you no longer need to change their clothes after feeding because the bib catches all he mess unlike a standard bib which sometimes moves out of place.